 - Eye damage: The blood vessels in the eyes are also prone to damage from high blood sugar levels, and can lead to diabetic retinopathy, cataracts, and open-angle glaucoma.
 These conditions can lead to changes in the vision or floating spots in the eye.

 - Regular physical activity and exercise: Aim for 150 to 300 minutes of moderate to vigorous aerobic exercise each week and resistance training a minimum of twice per week.

-- Healthy eating: Aim to include high-fibre foods such as whole grains (whole grain bread, brown rice, bulgur, buckwheat, barley and steel-cut oats), vegetables and fruits.
+- Healthy eating: Aim to include high-fibre foods such as whole grains (whole grain bread, brown rice, bulgur, buckwheat, barley, and steel-cut oats), vegetables, and fruits.
 Avoid sugary foods and drinks, such as juices or pop.

-- Medications: Speak to your doctor, pharmacist or diabetes specialist to ensure your blood sugars are well controlled.
+- Medications: Speak to your doctor, pharmacist, or diabetes specialist to ensure your blood sugars are well controlled.

 - Know your blood work: Ask your doctor to check your fasting blood sugar and HbA1c (average blood sugar) during your regular check-ups.
-For those living without diabetes, general guidelines for fasting blood sugar is between 4.0 – 6.0 mmol/L, and HbA1c (average blood sugar) is between 0.04 – 0.06, or 4 – 6%.
-For those living with diabetes, general guidelines for fasting blood sugar is between 4.0 – 7.0 mmol/L, and HbA1c (average blood sugar) is less than 0.07 or less than 7%.
+For those living without diabetes, general guidelines for fasting blood sugar are between 4.0 – 6.0 mmol/L, and HbA1c (average blood sugar) is between 0.04 – 0.06, or 4 – 6%.
+For those living with diabetes, general guidelines for fasting blood sugar are between 4.0 – 7.0 mmol/L, and HbA1c (average blood sugar) is less than 0.07 or less than 7%.

 Want more information?

-- Speak to your Exercise Therapist, doctor, pharmacist or diabetes specialist.
+- Speak to your Exercise Therapist, doctor, pharmacist, or diabetes specialist.

 - Book an appointment with our Registered Dietitian.